UAE Traditional Dress

 Ghutrah in colours

 Traditionally, it has been meant to shield both sun and sandstorm desert dwellers.
 In the Uae traditional dress for men, the Emirati men’s classic Ghutra is white.
 The practice of neighboring Gulf states has nevertheless also influenced present fashions.
-Today’s ghutras in Emiratis, influenced by Saudi Arabia’s neighborhood, are also red and white checked patterns.
+Today’s ghutras in Emiratis, influenced by Saudi Arabia’s neighborhood, also have red and white checked patterns.
 The Agal, a black cord covering the crown, carries the Ghutra.

 Shemagh

-Shemagh is also one of the Uae traditional dresses for men and is also a type of Gutra but with a different variety.
+Shemagh is also one of the traditional Uae dresses for men.
+It is also a type of Gutra but with a different variety.
 Though Gutras provide white cotton with a smooth finish, Shema’s have white checks on red.
 It also has spread to other nearby areas, initially from the central part of the Arab peninsula.
 The headdresses used in countries like UAE, Saudi Arabia, Kuwait, etc., are close in number.
 The heads of Oman and Yemen are entirely different, and they look better than the Gutra as an Indian Turban.
 They tie the Shemaghs around their heads rather than wear an Agal.
 The name of this theme is Hamdaniyya.
 The kufi cape, or taqiya, is also part of the traditional dress for men under Gutra and Shemagh.

 Agal